 Why didn't the Omega Armor Jason stole have an override switch built into it?
 The stolen suit worn by the Secret Service agent in the prologue was shut down remotely by a Restoration agent.
 If they built such a failsafe into one of their super-suits, why not all of them?

-The most workable explanation is that the Omega Armor is still a work in progress and the suits of it we see are two of less than ten or less in existence, probably with engineers still adding tweaks and smaller features to figure out the optimum load.
+The most workable explanation is that the Omega Armor is still a work in progress and the suits of it we see are two ten or less in existence, probably with engineers still adding tweaks and smaller features to figure out the optimum load.
 Since everyone in the complex thought they were too well-hidden for any outside threats to find them, perhaps they never bothered installing one on that suit because they didn't see a need and wanted to spend their time on other things.
 It's insinuated that the armor we see the standard Restoration soldiers wear is itself a lesser form of powered armor (you can overhear two guards talking about it, one will even complain that he's tech-illiterate and has to have a buddy help him calibrate his own armor because it goes over his head.)
 If they were actually producing the Omega armor in any kind of numbers yet, you'd think you'd see some Elite Mooks wearing it.

 Jason is only able to win because he steals all of the Restoration's advanced prototype super weapons to use against them.
 Ignoring why none of these devices had an override switch built into them, why didn't the Restoration just give all that gear to their best soldier and send him to kill Jason the moment the realized their intruder was a One-Man Army instead of waiting around for him to steal it all and become even more invincible?